Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Virtual Terminal Basics.rst

 You can make one for yourself if you have access to an ISOBUS object pool designer tool of some kind, but for our purposes, one has been included in the examples folder for you called `VT3TestPool.iop`.

+For this example, let's `download <https://github.com/ad3154/ISO11783-CAN-Stack/blob/main/examples/vt_version_3_object_pool/VT3TestPool.iop>`_ that object pool (or grab it from the examples folder within the CAN stack), and place it in the same directory as your main.cpp file.

+Let's also grab `this header file <https://github.com/ad3154/ISO11783-CAN-Stack/blob/main/examples/vt_version_3_object_pool/objectPoolObjects.h>`_ and place it in the same folder.
+This file is for convenience, and tells us what objects are inside the IOP file along with their object ID.
+Files like these are often created by VT object pool designer programs to give nice, human-readable names to your objects so that instead of referencing object 5001, we can instead reference it by the nicer name `acknowledgeAlarm_SoftKey` for example.

-Let's add some code to our example to read in this IOP file, and give it to our VT client as our only object pool.
+Now, let's add some code to our example to read in this IOP file, and give it to our VT client as our only object pool.

 .. code-block:: c++